 As you have no doubt guessed, it is impossible to make both halves of the circuit identical, and thus, the currents and voltages will never be exactly the same.
 Even a small resistor tolerance variation will cause an upset.
 If the base resistors are mismatched, this will cause a direct change in the two base potentials.
 A variation in collector resistance will cause a mismatch in the collector potentials.
-A simple $\diamondsuit$ or $\diamondsuit$ mismatch can cause variations in the base currents and base voltages, as well as smaller changes in emitter currents and collector potentials.
+A simple $\diamond$ or $\diamond{\diamond\diamond}$ mismatch can cause variations in the base currents and base voltages, as well as smaller changes in emitter currents and collector potentials.
 It is desirable then to quantify the circuit's performance so that we can see just how well balanced it is.
 We can judge a diff amp's DC performance by measuring its input offset current and its input and output offset voltages.
 In simple terms, the difference between the two base currents is the input offset current.
-The difference between the two collector voltages is the output offset voltage.
-The DC potential required at one of the bases to counteract the output offset voltage is called the input offset voltage (this is little more than the output offset voltage divided by the DC gain of the amplifier).
+The difference between the two collector voltages is called the input offset voltage (this is little more than the output offset voltage divided by the DC gain of the amplifier).
 In an ideal diff amp all three of these factors are equal to 0.
 We will take a much closer look at these parameters and how they relate to operational amplifiers in later chapters.
 For now, it is only important that you understand that these inaccuracies exist, and what can cause them.